katerebekah/csharp-dotnet-milestones/1-foundations/exercises/2-intermediate/FND_ZOOLANDIA_1.md

 ## Submit to Github

-Once you are happy with your C# Pad code, make sure that you copy all of it into the `Zoolandia.cs` file that you created above and then commit & push it.
+Once you are happy with your code, make sure that you commit & push it.